What type of assessment information do I need to store electronically?

-Failure to comply will result in the filing of a complaint against the assessor's certification with DOR and could result in revocation of certification.
+Failure to comply will result in DOR reviewing the assessor's certification and could result in revocation of certification.

 After all my property records are in an electronic format, do I still need to maintain a paper copy?

 Property Record Card (PA-500) when requested, you are not required to update the paper copy.
 However, annually at the close of the Board of Review, you must produce a paper copy of the Property Record Card for each parcel before making any changes for the coming year.

 Note: Municipalities are required by the State Public Records Board and state law to retain Property Record Cards for seven years.